I'm Passionate About Suicide Prevention Because I Know All Too Well How Deaths By Suicide Affect Loved Ones

 All of these experiences have made me passionate about suicide prevention.
 I want people who are desperate enough to consider death by suicide to get the help they need.
 I want them and their loved ones to know how and where to get that help before it’s too late.
 And I want to reduce the stigma associated with needing that help by sharing my story as widely as possible.

 Another is the 988 crisis line accessible 24/7 via call or text in the United States.
-The 988lifeline.org site also offers 24/7 live chat and lots of other helpful resources.
-People in other countries can use this site to find a helpline.
+988lifeline.org also offers 24/7 live chat and other helpful resources.

 A reader gave me permission to share their response anonymously: